Holden Special Vehicles: V8 Supercars

-In 2005, HSV provided sponsorship for the V8 Supercar team formerly known as the Kmart Racing Team.
+In 2005, HSV provided sponsorship for the V8 Supercar team then-called the Kmart Dealer Team.
 The team adopted HSV Dealer Team as their new name.
-With Rick Kelly and Garth Tander driving the two cars, the newly renamed team struggled in its first few outings in 2005, they found form later in the season, and from round one led the 2006 Championship to victory.
-Rick Kelly won the 2006 series..
-In 2007, Tander and Kelly won 17 races between them out of a possible 37, with Tander winning 15 of them and four round wins, winning the championship along the way.
-HSVDT also won their second Teams Championship in succession.
-The team was disbanded for the 2009 season.
-HSV's remaining sponsorship is with Walkinshaw Andretti United.
+Holden opposed the idea, fearing that it would undermine Holden Racing Team's link with HSV.

 Rivals

 HSV's direct rival was Ford Australia through its various performance arms, namely Ford Tickford Experience (FTE) from 1999, and Ford Performance Vehicles (FPV) from 2002 to 2014, with their production of modified Ford Falcon-based cars.
-Another rival, albeit on a smaller scale, has been Corsa Specialised Vehicles (CSV – not to be confused with HSV's exports badged Chevrolet Special Vehicles in some markets) with its Commodore-based high performance cars that included the CSV GTS of 2007.
-This CSV beat the HSV W427 to the market by being the first Holden vehicle powered by a 7.0L LS7 V8 engine.
+Another rival, albeit on a smaller scale, has been Corsa Specialised Vehicles (CSV) with its Commodore-based high performance cars that included the CSV GTS of 2007.
+CSV beat the HSV W427 to the market by being the first Holden vehicle powered by a 7.0L LS7 V8 engine.